 - "Fostering good relationships with children and their families is the single most important priority for educators in early years programs."
 (HDLH p.24) "Building relationships takes time, flexibility and a willingness to stop, listen and be present in the moment."
-(College of Early Childhood Educators Practice Guideline: Supporting Positive Interactions with Children p.3) - We encourage regular ongoing communication with families regarding the children and our programs.
-Infant, toddler, and preschool programs record daily observations with regards to eating, sleeping and toileting and all programs make curriculum plans with notes regarding the children's interests and activities accompanied by pictures, artwork and learning stories. - Parents receive monthly e-newsletters to summarize some of the activities the children have been involved in and to inform them of upcoming events and how they can become involved. - We welcome the opportunity for discussion with parents.
+(College of Early Childhood Educators Practice Guideline: Supporting Positive Interactions with Children p.3) - We engage in regular ongoing communication with families in person, through email, phone calls and Seesaw.
+We welcome the opportunity for discussion with families. - Infant, toddler, and preschool programs record daily observations with regards to eating, sleeping and toileting and all programs make curriculum plans with notes regarding the children's interests and activities accompanied by pictures, artwork and learning stories.

 Involving local community partners who support the children, their families and staff and support Early Childhood Educators in engaging in continuous professional learning.
-We work in conjunction with several community partners.

-- We are guided and inspected by the Sudbury District Health Unit. - We receive support, guidance, and feedback from Program Quality Coordinators with the Children Services Section of the Greater City of Sudbury. - We receive support relating to all areas of development for staff, children and families through Child and Community Resources. - Being on campus we benefit greatly from collaborating with faculty and departments to learn from each other and we seek to continue building these partnerships. - As Registered Early Childhood Educators, we actively engage in continuous professional learning through partnerships, workshops and independent study and foster the development of Early Childhood Education students through supervised placement experience.
+- We work in conjunction with several community partners. - We are guided and inspected by Public Health. - We receive support, guidance, and feedback from Program Quality Coordinators with the Children Services Section of the Greater City of Sudbury. - We receive support relating to all areas of development for staff, children and families through Child and Community Resources. - Being on campus we benefit greatly from collaborating with faculty and departments to learn from each other and we seek to continue building these partnerships. - As Registered Early Childhood Educators, we actively engage in continuous professional learning through on site pedagogical mentorship, partnerships, workshops and independent study and foster the development of Early Childhood Education students through supervised placement experience.